Best Online Master’s Degrees in: Nursing

 A MSN equips students with the leadership skills and health care knowledge necessary for careers as nursing managers and midwife nurses.
 Nursing managers generally manage the nursing staff, assigning nurses to units within a health care facility.
 They’re also responsible for staying current with research relating to their practice, training nursing staff members when necessary, and overseeing budgets and patient care.
 Indeed.com reports that the average nurse manager earns $85,000 annually, according to current nationwide salary data.

 Nurse midwifery is another common profession master’s graduates occupy.
 It requires that nurses continue their education and get an advanced master’s degree with a nurse-midwifery concentration (NM).
 Nurse midwives provide gynecologic and obstetric care to patients.
 They diagnose ailments, coordinate births, care for patients in labor, and conduct wellness gynecological care.
 Depending on the state, nurse midwives may or may not have to work under a physician’s supervision, and they may work independently or in a team environment.
-According to Indeed.com in mid-2012, nurse midwives are currently salaried at $77,000 yearly.
+According to Indeed.com, nurse midwives are currently salaried at $77,000 yearly.